miseminger/GoogleSheetsSpellbook/README.md

 As to **where** the Tracker looks for matches, this is manually hardcoded in in ``input.json`` (and can be easily edited to add new tabs and spreadsheets to search).

-# How the Tracker updates "MERGED" status
+# How the Tracker updates merge status

 The Tracker automatically assigns ``MERGED=TRUE`` to terms in the mints sheets where the column 'In genepio.owl?' contains ``id_match`` or ``id_and_label_match``.